nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="edit-reminder"></a>
 #### 4.4.2 Editing a reminder: `edit reminder`

-Edits an existing reminder in the list of reminders.
+Edits an existing reminder in ModQuik.
+Users would be able to edit any field of an existing reminder in the event that there are changes, such as extension of a deadline.

 Format: `edit reminder INDEX [n/NAME] [T/TIME] [D/DATE] [p/PRIORITY] [d/DESCRIPTION] `